First-year Expensing Deduction Restrictions and Limitations

 was placed in service.

-- For example, you must complete the expensing section of Form 4562 for 2013 in order to get a carryover to 2014.
+- You must complete the expensing section of Form 4562 for 2015 in order to get a carryover to 2016.

 If you dispose of property you depreciated using MACRS, any gain on the disposition is generally recaptured (included in income) as ordinary income up to the amount of the depreciation previously allowed or allowable.

-11. Recapture of Section 179 expense deduction on listed property:
+12. Recapture of Section 179 Expense Deduction on Listed Property:

 If you used listed property more than 50% in a qualified business use in the year you placed the property in service and used it 50% or less in a later year, you may have to recapture in the later year part of the section 179 expense deduction.
 Use Form 4797 to figure the recapture amount.